tomwassenberg/itpol/linux-workstation-security.md

 wholesome protection against the type of attacks that SecureBoot is supposed to prevent, but it will require more effort to set up and maintain.

-#### Firewire, thunderbolt, and ExpressCard ports

-Firewire is a standard that, by design, allows any connecting device full direct memory access to your system ([see Wikipedia][2]).
-Thunderbolt and ExpressCard are guilty of the same, though some later implementations of Thunderbolt attempt to limit the scope of memory access.
-It is best if the system you are getting has none of these ports, but it is not critical, as they usually can be turned off via UEFI or disabled in the kernel itself.

 #### TPM Chip

 Trusted Platform Module (TPM) is a crypto chip bundled with the motherboard